syntasso/workshop/using-multiple-promises/README.md

 A Promise can encapsulate all the required steps and handle the toil of running those low-level tasks.
 It can be designed as a single Promise that does it all, or it can be a collection of Promises that, combined, deliver the desired functionality.
 All your users do is request a new environment.
 Behind the scenes, multiple Promises are working together, each with their own responsibility.

-Let's demonstrate the power of Kratix Promises by deploying a web app that uses multiple Promises.
+Now you will see the power of Kratix Promises by deploying a web app that uses multiple Promises.

 <br>
 <hr>